 It is better to trust in the LORD than to put confidence in man.
 It is better to trust in the LORD than to put confidence in princes (Psalm 118:8-9).

-This trust in God, this confidence in God, is that He will provide, supply, and take care of whatever need that we have laid before Him.
+This trust in God, this confidence in God, is that He will provide, supply, and take care of whatever needs that we have laid before Him.
 The Lord says that,

 For my thoughts are not your thoughts, neither are your ways my ways ....
-(Isaiah 55:8 ), so we should never be surprised how, why, when, what, and where Jesus chooses to fulfill our trust in Him.
+(Isaiah 55:8 ), so we should never be surprised how, why, when, what, and where Jesus chooses to respond to our trust in Him.
 It may even appear to us that He didn't fulfill this trust we had in Him.
 Guaranteed, in that case, He had a better way, a better thought, a better plan than we did.
 This is the core of trusting in Him!
 Just be grateful and thankful, and give Him all the glory.

 Jesus warned us that trusting in money instead of Him would make it difficult to enter the kingdom of God: